petaverse-cloud/pv-docs-site/docs/petority/2_accounts/4_password.md

 title: Reset Password
 ---

-Forgetting your Wagguracy account password doesn't have to be a headache.
+Forgetting your WAGGURACY account password doesn't have to be a headache.
 This guide outlines the straightforward steps to reset your password and regain access to your account.
 ### Resetting Your Password from the Login Page:

 1. Access the Login Page:

-    If you've forgotten your password, head to the Wagguracy login page.
+    If you've forgotten your password, head to the WAGGURACY login page.
 2. Initiate Password Reset:

     On the login page, click the **Forgot password** button.